by Frank W. Jennings

 Elsewhere, I read that Captain Travis of the Peruvian Army Air Service was expected to arrive at Kelly Field to undergo a course of instruction in advanced flying.
 Also, Julius Myers, “the town cryer,” had “abandoned his picturesque big sombrero for the famous brown derby of [New York] Governor Al Smith’s presidential campaign” against President Herbert Hoover.

-item datelined Corpus Christi, Texas.
-Aug 20, says: “Twenty-two
+A news item datelined Corpus Christi, Texas.
+Aug 20, says: “Twenty-two steamers are

 An article on big employers of San Antonio lists the G. A. Dueler Manufacturing Company, with “the biggest pecan-shelling plant in the world,” employing more than 1,000, while Finck Cigar Company, employed about 800.